soltune/retroboy/README.md

 # WebBoy

-WebBoy is a Game Boy emulator written in Rust.
+This repo holds the core logic for WebBoy: a Game Boy emulator written in Rust.
 The code can be compiled down to WebAssembly so it can be played on the web.

 ## How to Use